 Gaudi Barcelona Tickets

 • Opening Hours: Daily from 09:30 - 20:30

-Gaudi refused to follow building guidelines issued by the council for the project and this actually resulted in the size of the property being beyond what was allowed, in essence making it illegal at the time!
-It was only after it's completion that the council certified the building as "a monument in nature" and thus on that basis, it did not need to abide by the bylaws!
-Incredible!
-Maybe the council could see the future genius - now being one of the biggest attractions in Barcelona!
+It was only after its completion that the council certified the building as "a monument in nature" and thus on that basis, it did not need to abide by the bylaws.
+Maybe the council could see the future genius - now being one of the biggest attractions in Barcelona.

+Gaudi Barcelona Tickets